enriquez/front_end_tasks/README.md

 # External References

-Front End Tasks build will try to update any references to external files for you.
-These dependencies will be copied into the build directory, but their directory structure will be flattened... so keep the names of your dependent files unique.
+The build command will find any references to other files in the project and include them in the resulting build.

 ## Stylesheets